 Best question bank to use in combination with UWORLD

 I also started off with the first aid question bank (USMLE Rx), but found the questions in Kaplan to be better.
 USMLE Rx has a lot of buzz words, which may be better during your first two medical school years when exams often times include buzz word descriptions, but the USMLE (still haven’t taken it yet, but from NBME questions and others opinions) tends to stay away from buzzwords and goes more into descriptions, which Kaplan does.
 Kaplan also has more third order questions, which mean you’ll get used to answering questions that are a little bit more difficult than the actual exam.
 The book is filled with a great intro going over the USMLE and test taking strategies, and gives excellent responses to why each question in it is either right or wrong, and why the wrong answers are wrong.
 If you are looking for a qbank to study for the boards, Kaplan over USMLE Rx.
-If you

 Best visual aid to pair with Kaplan Lecture Notes